How Steam users see your game

 I didn’t watch just any gamer though.
 Players who only buy one game a year like Call of Duty or Skyrim don’t buy the types of games I make.
 I make indie games.
 It is a special type of person that is willing to take a chance on quirky games made by one (or a couple) people.

-If you haven’t, please read this blog.
-“Your Target Audience Doesn’t Exist” by Sergey Galyonkin (the Steamspy guy)
+If you haven’t, you must read his post "Your Target Audience Doesn’t Exist” by Sergey Galyonkin (the Steamspy guy)

 It is very illuminating because Sergey points out there is a very thin slice of the Steam population that buys indie games.
 Typically people who have at least 100 games in their Steam Library are the ones who buy indie games.